pecesama/sa.bros.us/docs/readme.txt

 - How do I install it?

         1.- Unpack the distribution under your webroot directory.
-        2.- Locate instalar.php in your browser.
+        2.- Locate and execute instalar.php in your web browser.
         3.- Follow the instructions.
+	4.- Locate and execute exportar-ini.php in your browser.
-        4.- When you are done, be sure to delete instalar.php script.
+        4.- When you are done, be sure to delete instalar.php and exportar-ini.php files.

 - Extra data?